adamsmith142/adamsmith142.github.io/Research.md

 ![fieldwork_wasatch](https://github.com/adamsmith142/adamsmith142.github.io/blob/main/images/fieldwork_wasatch.jpg)

 Having recovered the rock uplift rate history of the Wasatch Range from 3 river networks draining the Wasatch, we demonstrate that rock uplift rate has increased and decreased over the last million years.

-### Surface Uplift in the Uintas
+Periodic increases in rock uplift rate have coincided with the development of pluvial lakes on the adjacent Bonneville basin, implicating lake rise and fall in controlling fault slip.
+We therefore provide evidence the the mechanism described by Hetzel and Hampel (2005) has been ongoing throughout the Pleistocene.

 ### Beyond Tectonics